 The following table outlines several suggested ages for allowing babies to feed themselves their own food.
 These guidelines won’t guarantee that your baby will provide themselves at the appropriate age, but you can use them as a guide.

-Communicating with Your Baby
+Communicating with Your Baby:

-How to Help your Baby Transition from a Spoon to Their Hands?
+How to Help Your Baby Transition from a Spoon to Their Hands?

-The most effective way to teach a baby how to feed themselves is to keep them engaged and involved in the process.
+The most effective way to teach babies how to feed themselves is to keep them engaged and involved in the process.
 This will help them learn faster and pick up new skills more quickly.
-For example, if your baby struggles with getting food off the spoon, try putting their hand on top instead of using a spoon handle.

 If your baby cannot reach the food with their hands, you can also try placing it closer to their mouth or holding it so that it moves around for them.
 The most important thing is to stay engaged and not be tempted by distractions!